Play Multiplayer Rummy Jumbo Tournaments Online

 - When a deal is completed, the winner will win tournament chips from the other players based on their score

 - Once the fixed number of deals are completed, players will be ranked on the basis of the count of their chips.
 The player who has the highest chip count will be ranked the highest.
 In case there is a tie between two or more players, a tie breaker game will be played to resolve the situation.

 - Based on the number of players that qualify from each table, the players who have the higher number of chip counts will qualify to play the next round.
 For example: In case there are 6 tables having 6 players , then 1 player from every table will qualify to play the next round.

 - The players who have the same rank from each table will be considered equal.
-Which in essence means that in case a All players finishing in same table rank across tables will be treated equally.
+Which in essence means that in case all players finishing in the same table rank across tables will be treated equally.